EECE3093C/team-project-python/readme.md

                                                     enableUspsCass=True)
 ```

-Also, since this is a web application, we decided to use the Python webframework Django because otit is considered one of the best Python web frameworks for building websites.
+Also, since this is a web application, we decided to use the Python webframework Django because it is considered one of the best Python web frameworks for building websites.
 Read the [Django Documentation](https://www.djangoproject.com/) to learn more about how it works.
 _________________________

 ### Challenges and Risks